chyavanphadke/Physical-Design_using_OpenLANE_and_Sky130/README.md

 ```
 ![](https://raw.githubusercontent.com/chyavanphadke/Physical-Design_using_OpenLANE_and_Sky130/main/Images/design%20preparation.png)

-Adter running the prep command wait for the design preparaion to complete, it might take some time based on the configuration and the design file.
+Adter running the prep command wait for the design preparation to complete, it might take some time based on the configuration and the design file.

 ![](https://raw.githubusercontent.com/chyavanphadke/Physical-Design_using_OpenLANE_and_Sky130/main/Images/preparation%20completed.png)

-wait for the "[INFO]: Preparation completed" conformation.
+wait for the "[INFO]: Preparation completed" confirmation.
 The next step is to start the synthesis.
 The following command is used to start the synthesis.
 ```
 run_synthesis
 ```